The glossary terms below may have multiple definitions but only the meanings that apply specifically to Paganism and witchcraft are listed below.

 RESIN: This a hardened organic substance secreted by trees and other plants.
 It is used in witchcraft for its magickal properties, as well as to represent the element of air.

 RITUAL: This is magickal work that is usually intended for a more general, longer-lasting purpose and is customarily more structured than a spell.
 After energies are summoned, they are released more evenly throughout the upcoming weeks and even months.

 SATAN: A construct of Abrahamic faiths, this is the personalization of evil that is believed to seduce people into sin.
-Pagans do not believe in satan and, as such, do not worship it.
+Most Pagans and witches do not believe in satan and, as such, do not worship it.
 Also referred to as the devil.

 SCRYING: A form of divination accomplished by gazing into a candle’s flame or a reflective surface such as a crystal ball, a mirror, or water.

 SÉANCE: Two or more people gathered together for the purpose of communicating with spirits via a medium or a tool such as an ouija board and planchette.